-It almost sounds like an oxymoron to hear fear has a boundary, especially to those who are overwhelmed by them.
-But fear can be extinguished given the right information.
+It almost sounds impossible to believe that Fear has a boundary, especially to those who have been overwhelmed by the effects, but the good news is Fear can be extinguished once given the right information.

 Fear, if used properly can save your life, removing you from a dangerous situation, but fear used improperly can rob you of your life.
 The sin that entered into all of creation brought with it the wrong kind of fear, the kind that breeds shame and confusion.
 This fear separates us from God, from his healing power to restore and renew our purpose.